 Mullein grows wild in the North Georgia Mountains and is a bi-annual.
-It blooms during the summer in our area and can be spotted easily.
+It blooms during the summer and can be spotted easily.
 A tall spike covered with little yellow blooms rises from a rosette of large, velvet-like leaves.
 It is not bright green but has a greenish-white hue.
 Mullein can grow up to eight feet tall although usually reaches a height of about four feet.

 Mullein is useful for treating coughs and other lung conditions.
 The leaves and flowers are used to treat bronchitis, colds, flu, earaches, emphysema, and laryngitis.
 Mullein tinctures, teas, and syrups help bring up sticky phlegm.
 Mullein is used to fight bacteria and helps inhibit the spread of flu viruses.